turingschool-examples/backend_mod_1_prework/day_3/questions.md

 1. How do you add multiple conditions to an if statement?

-    You would add "elsif" or "esle" statements into your if statement.
-Each set of conditions will have their own identification as either an elsif or else statement.
+    You would add `elsif` or `esle` statements into your if statement.
+Each set of conditions will have their own identification as either an `elsif` or `else` statement.
 There would only be one else statement.
 This is the "in case all else fails" option.

 1. Provide an example of the Ruby syntax for an if/elsif/else statement: